-Cartwright Court student guide
+Cartwright Court Student Guide

 Cartwright Court halls of residence is located between Roath and Cathays, two areas heavily populated with students, and within walking distances of shops, pubs, parks, cafes, and of course, the university itself.

 The small number of students living here means that it is like one big family.
 Most grow close to their flatmates, and there is always a social event going on in one of the flats, without there being too much noise onsite.
-We also have many events running in our Residence Life common room, with our most famous being the weekly Waffle Night (will be subjected to changes due to Covid-19).
+We also have many events running in our Residence Life common room, with our most famous being the weekly Waffle Night (will be subject to changes due to Covid-19).

 What to expect when you arrive